-School: Grade: Race/Ethnicity: Gender: ☐ Do you receive free or reduced lunch? ☐ Do you receive Special Education Services? ☐ Do you receive ELL Services?
-Directions: For each best practice listed, place in school is doing with that practice?
-X under the category that best descr ibes h ow yo our This ALWAYS happens This USUALLY happens This SOMETIMES happens This RARELY happens 1.
-My teacher uses many ways to help me learn 2.
-My classes are challenging and rigorous.
-3. My lessons and/or assignments reflect my cu ltural background.
+School: Grade: Race/Ethnicity: Gender:

+$\hfill\square$ Do you receive free or reduced lunch?

+□ Do you receive Special Education Services?

+□ Do you receive ELL Services?

+Directions: For each best practice listed, place in X under the category that best describes how your school is doing with that practice?

+This ALWAYS happens This USUALLY happens This SOMETIMES happens This RARELY happens 1.
+My teacher uses many ways to help me learn.
+2. My classes are challenging and rigorous.
+3. My lessons and/or assignments reflect my cultural background.
 4. My teacher talks to me about my progress in class.
-5. My teacher makes sure my parents know how v I'm doing in class.
-6. I can get extra help at school if I am having to behavior, or feelings. ouble with my learning, 7.
-Students treat each other with respect.
+5. My teacher makes sure my parents know how I'm doing in class.
+6. I can get extra help at school if I am having trouble with my learning, behavior, or feelings.
+7. Students treat each other with respect.
 8. Teachers and staff treat me with respect.
-9. Administrators enforce the student rules fairl y.
-10. Adults at this school let all students know that at they can be successful.
+9. Administrators enforce the student rules fairly.
+10. Adults at this school let all students know that they can be successful.
+Ple ase include any additional feedback (what the school is doing well, what coul ld be i mpro /ed) in the

 Please include any additional feedback (what the school is doing well, what could be improved) in the space below.
 It is not necessary to name specific people; general feedback is fine.